KAT-Advanced-Medical/KAM/ISSUES.md

 * If you want to add IV with a Blood group it will not show how much has already been given to the player.
 * If you add IV there is a error Message in cause of setting the IV to the Triage Card
 * SPO2 Value is setting the player into unconscious state
+* There are duplicate 'Take Painkillers' actions visible when you ACE interact with someone's head